561-221-7474

 Call Us 24/7 For A FREE Consultation

-Falling Merchandise Accidents at Home Depot
+Seeking Justice for Falling Product Injuries at Home Depot

-Liability for Falling Merchandise at Home Depot
+Liability for Falling Merchandise at Home Depot Florida

 Warehouse stores like Home Depot utilize “high stacking” to get more merchandise on the store’s floor.
 Some of this merchandise is stacked on shelves as high as 30 feet.
 The downside of “high stacking” is that sometimes products are not properly secured, and fall to the floor, occasionally hitting people who are in the area.
 Home Depot has a duty under the law to ensure its store is safe and that merchandise is properly stored, stacked and secured so that nothing falls and injures customers or employees.
 When it fails to provide a safe environment for customers and employees, it may be held liable in negligence for all damages causally related.